-Definition B -- This definition says everything the previous definition says except for one thing.
-This definition says that when Adam sinned, something changed in Adam's nature, which changed his nature from a perfect, obedient nature to a distorted, self-oriented nature.
+Definition B -- This definition says that when Adam sinned, something changed in Adam's nature, which changed his nature from a perfect, obedient nature to a distorted, self-oriented nature.
 We all inherit this fallen nature from Adam, which means that it is more natural to do wrong than right.
 The one difference in this definition from the previous definition of sin is that we do not inherit guilt or condemnation.
 We inherit everything that Adam could pass on to his children, but we are not born condemned sinners.
 We become sinners before God, lost and condemned, when we personally choose to rebel against God's revealed will.

 Thought question: Is infant baptism necessary in this definition?